-Not exactly a Fact Checking website, but it does keeps a tab on how much contribution does a representative of Congress get from a specific company or a lobby group.
+Not exactly a Fact Checking website, but it does keep a tab on how much contribution does a representative of Congress gets from a specific company or a lobby group.
 You can see if this influences the decisions made by the person.
-This is one step towards making your representative in the senate more accountable.
+This is one step towards making your representative in the Senate more accountable.

 Fact Check Websites for Religion, Email Scams and Hoaxes:

 Snopes.com is one of the best online resources that debunks Urban Legends and Rumors on a huge number of topics.
-Its run by by Barbara and David P. Mikkelson, who established this website in 1995.
+It’s run by Barbara and David P. Mikkelson, who established this website in 1995.

 TruthOrFiction.com is your Email Reality Check.
 Get the truth about rumors, inspirational stories, virus warnings, hoaxes, scams, humorous tales, pleas for help, urban legends, prayer requests, calls to action, and other forwarded emails.
 So basically it covers almost every hoax that lands in your Email Inbox.

-Even if you are Internet savvy, sometimes, these rumors can really sound true.
-If you forward such emails to your friends, you are not only exposing them to the danger of going on some untrusted website, but also are wasting bandwidth and server resources.
+Even if you are Internet savvy, sometimes, these rumors can sound authentic.
+If you forward such emails to your friends, you are not only exposing them to the danger of going on some untrusted website but also are wasting bandwidth and server resources.